October 1st, 2019

 - Reichel, C. W. (2006).
 Earned value management systems (EVMS): “you too can do earned value management”

-He has been helping major organizations implement scheduling, cost management and earned value management solutions for 11 years.
-His experience with major project management software, implementing an Earned Value Management System compliant with EIA-748 in a defense program at General Dynamics European Land Systems and as EVM Specialist at Fusion for Energy, allows him to write about EVM and the main pillars for its implementation.
+For 11 years, he has helped major organizations implement scheduling, cost management and earned value management solutions.
+He has experience with major project management software and also implementing an Earned Value Management System compliant with EIA-748 in a defense program at General Dynamics European Land Systems and as EVM Specialist at Fusion for Energy.
+As a result, his experience allows him to write about EVM and the main pillars for its implementation.

 Industrial Engineer at Carlos III University of Madrid.
 Certified as Project Management Professional (PMP)® by PMI and Microsoft Certified Technology Specialist (MCTS) in Microsoft Project 2010.